-Transpiration is loss of water from a plant.
-Transpiration mostly occurs from the leaves.
+Transpiration is the loss of water from a plant.
+Transpiration mainly occurs from the leaves.
 Water vapour diffuses out of the stomata ( tiny pores mostly found on leaves ).

 Loss of water from the leaves creates a pull on the water in the xylem cells drawing water up the plant.
 This movement of water from roots to leaves is called the transpiration stream.

 Xylem cells form a continuous tube from the leaves of a plant to the roots, a bit like a drinking straw providing a continuous flow of water.

 The transpiration stream transports minerals and water around the plant and keeps cells turgid ( full of water ) so they can support the plant without it wilting.

 How does increasing temperature and airflow around a plant affect the rate of transpiration?

 This simple investigation uses a hairdryer to increase the airflow and temperature around the leaves of a celery stick to find out how the rate of transpiration is affected.

 Choose two stalks of celery with leaves that are similar in size.